dennyzhang/code.dennyzhang.com/valid-palindrome-ii/README.md

 Leave me comments, if you have better ways to solve.

     ## Blog link: https://brain.dennyzhang.com/valid-palindrome-ii
-    ## Basic Ideas:
-    ##      Two pointers: one from left to right, another from right to left
-    ##      If the value is different, we could either delete the left one or delete the right one
+    ## Basic Ideas: If mismatched, we can only delete either the left or the right
-    ##      Then the remaining should be a Palindrome
+    ##
     ## Complexity: Time O(n), Space O(1)
     class Solution(object):
         def validPalindrome(self, s):